base-angewandte/baseauth/docs/source/install.md

 ### Everything inside docker

-- Make sure that the `DOCKER` variable in `./src/baseauth/.env` is set to `TRUE`.
-Otherwise, django will assume that postgres and redis are accessible on localhost ports.
+- Make sure that the `DOCKER` variable in `.env` is set to `TRUE`.
+Otherwise, Django will assume that postgres and redis are accessible on localhost ports.

 - Start everything: